Coder-RD/Java_Challenge/README.md

 ### 🧠 Problem-Solving Approach

 1. Read each input string.
-2. Create a stack to store opening brackets.
+2. Create a stack for opening brackets.
-3. Traverse the string character by character.
-4. Push opening brackets onto the stack.
+3. Push opening brackets onto the stack.
-5. When a closing bracket is encountered, check the top element.
+4. When a closing bracket appears, check the top element.
-6. If the brackets match, remove the opening bracket using `pop()`.
+5. If the brackets match, remove the opening bracket.
-7. If they do not match, the string is unbalanced.
+6. If they do not match, the string is unbalanced.
-8. After processing the string, check whether the stack is empty.
+7. Finally, check whether the stack is empty.
-9. Print `true` for balanced strings and `false` otherwise.
+8. Print the result.

 ### 🎯 Learning Outcome

 Through this challenge, I practiced:

-- Understanding the Stack data structure.
+- Understanding Stack.
 - Applying the LIFO principle.
 - Using `push()`, `pop()`, and `peek()`.
-- Matching different types of brackets.
+- Matching brackets.
-- Processing strings character by character.
+- Processing strings.
 - Validating nested structures.
-- Handling multiple inputs.
-- Improving logical and data-structure-based problem solving.
+- Improving data-structure-based problem solving.

 ### 📂 Files Added